Skip to main content

 DealCheck allows you to analyze and compare a variety of creative financing and loan scenarios, so you can find the most profitable acquisition strategies when buying investment properties.

-This includes analyzing deals with multiple purchase loans, seller financing, subject-to loans, balloon loans, and using secondary financing to minimize your upfront cash requirements.
+This includes analyzing deals with multiple purchase loans, seller financing, subject-to loans, balloon loans, future refinance loans, and using secondary financing to minimize your upfront cash requirements.

 Follow this guide to help you set up some of the more common creative financing scenarios when analyzing rentals, BRRRRs, flips, or commercial properties.